 Frequently-Asked Questions

-When the seeds self-sow outdoors, nature “soaks” them over the winter into spring thaw.
+You can presoak milkweed seeds before sowing or ensure the soil is consistently moist.
+When the seeds self-sow outdoors, nature โsoaksโ them over the winter into spring thaw.

-Yes.
-If you’re growing milkweed where it belongs and it’s getting what it needs, it will come back each year.
+Perennial milkweed species grow back each year.
+If youโre growing milkweed where it belongs and itโs getting what it needs, it will come back each year.

 Some gardeners complain that their milkweed is too good at self-sowing, growing aggressively.
 If this is a concern, remove the seed pods before they mature in fall.